rahafaljundi/Selfless-Sequential-Learning-Deprecated-/README.md

 An initial version of code, contains the main SLNI loss.
-Another project named SSL with the full code and a Demo on permuted mnist is now aviable.
+Another project named Selfless-Sequential-Learning with the full code and a Demo on permuted mnist is now aviable.